whbrewer/mendel-f90/README.md

 # README #

+**Note: this is the original/old version of Mendel's Accountant implemented in Fortran.
+This is not used anymore.
+It is kept here for reference.**

 Mendel's Accountant (MENDEL) is an advanced numerical simulation program for modeling genetic change over time and was developed collaboratively by Sanford, Baumgardner, Brewer, Gibson and ReMine.

 For more information visit http://www.mendelsaccountant.info or http://sourceforge.net/projects/mendelsaccount